 Sixfifty regularly updates our Return-to-Work Tool to reflect the latest CDC guidelines, requirements and recommendations from federal health authorities and agencies, as well as covered state and local governments.

 There’s a lot to consider when deciding whether or not you should return your employees to the office.
-Luckily, SixFifty has solutions to all of these problems.
-If you want to learn more about SixFifty’s Return to Work Toolset, schedule a demo today!
+Fortunately, SixFifty has solutions to all of these problems.
+If you want to learn more about SixFifty’s Return-to-Work toolset, schedule a demo today!